AmsterdamUniversityPress/content-loading/supplements.md

 ```

 Note the use of the `@id` - a local AUP ID - and `<uri>` - always the Figshare DOI.
-Inn this example, the `<supplementary-material>` tag is places in the book metadata, between the permissions and the cover image.
+In this example, the `<supplementary-material>` tag is placed in the book metadata, between the permissions and the cover image.

+If it were a chapter supplement, it would be placed in the chapter metadata, between the page numbers and the link to the chapter PDF.

 ## see also